-In dance, a lot of traditional, Western medicine is used.
-In sports injury and injury prevention that’s not totally shocking.
-It’s generally been more of the norm.
-However, more and more athletes and artists/dancers are beginning to open up to alternative therapies to support their health.
+In dance, a lot of Western or “conventional” medicine is used.
+In sports injury and injury prevention, that’s not totally shocking.
+It’s generally been more of the norm, and many dancers think of painkillers or surgery as the only response to pain or discomfort.
+However, more and more dancer athletes are beginning to open up to alternative therapies to support their health.

 Either way, it’s worth trying as you never know what might help.

-Supplementation is another area dancers have had some experience for quite a while already.
-Many dancer use vitamin supplements such as calcium, multi vitamins, b – vitamins, etc. However, herbal supplements might be worth considering as well.
+Supplementation is another area dancers have had some experience in for quite a while already.
+Many dancers use vitamin supplements such as calcium, multivitamins, B vitamins, etc. However, herbal supplements might be worth considering as well.
 Turmeric is a powerful anti-inflammatory spice.
-It can be consumed in your cooking in spice form, in capsules as a supplement or as a tea (golden “mylk” latte anyone)?!
+It can be added to recipes in spice form, in capsules as a supplement, or as a tea.
+(Golden “mylk” latte, anyone?!)

-You put so much stress and pressure on your muscles you could likely use a rub down.
-Massage is one of those alternative therapies dancers don’t invest in often enough — likely because it’s pricey.
-However, it’s really worth the investment.
-Maybe save up your change or $5 – $10 here and there over the month then when you have enough money book a massage and enjoy every second.
+Massage is one of those alternative therapies dancers don’t invest in often enough — likely because it’s pricey; however, it’s really worth the investment.
+Maybe save up your change or $5 to $10 here and there over the month, then when you have enough money, book a massage and enjoy every second.

-In the areas of food, weight and body image many dancers would benefit from a Health Coach.
-Health Coaching is not about specific macronutrient or calorie recommendations but rather focuses on the mindset around food and ones body, balanced nutrient dense food decisions and lifestyle shifts to make healthy eating easier.
+In the areas of food, weight, and body image, many dancers would benefit from working with a health coach.
+Health coaching is not about specific macronutrient or calorie recommendations but rather focuses on the mindset around food and one’s body.
+You learn to prioritize balanced nutrient-dense food decisions and lifestyle shifts to make healthy eating easier.